ashik0204/whitewhale_backend/DEPLOY-INSTRUCTIONS.md

 # Deployment Instructions for White Whaling Server

+## Important Directory Structure Update

+This server now uses a new directory structure for uploads:

+- Uploads are stored in `/server/public/uploads/` (inside this server directory)
+- This change ensures images work correctly when deploying to Render
+- No additional configuration is needed; the server will create this directory automatically

 ## Environment Variables for Render Deployment

 Make sure to set the following environment variables in your Render dashboard for the server: